 The bald eagle (Haliaeetus leucocephalus) is protected under the Bald and Golden Eagle Protection Act, the Migratory Bird Treaty Act, and State law.
 It is a large bird with dark plumage, white head (in adults), white tail, and large yellow bill.
 Bald eagles are commonly observed near large open water habitats such as rivers, lakes, and the coast.
 Bald eagles nest in large pine trees near water bodies that provide dependable food source.
 The location and activity of bald eagle nest sites throughout the state are closely monitored by FWC and Audubon.
-The closest known nest (HL072) is located approximately 1 mile southeast of the project and was inactive for the 2020 season.
-No suitable nesting trees or nests were found during field surveys that were conducted in January 2021.
+The closest known nest (HL072) is located approximately 1 mile southeast of the project and for the 2023 season is was noted as destroyed.
+No suitable nesting trees or nests were found during field surveys.
 No involvement with the project is anticipated.